Update: This project is complete as of April 28 and the GAP is fully open in this section.

 Somerset County has deployed contractors to completely redeck the Pinkerton Low and High Bridges and the Harnedsville Bridge.
 Work commenced on November 8, 2022.
-This $2.4 million project has required closing the Great Allegheny Passage to all travelers between the parking areas at Markleton (mile marker 50) and Harnedsville (mile marker 59) for approximately two months, depending on the severity of winter weather.
+This $2.4 million project has required closing the Great Allegheny Passage to all travelers between the parking areas at Markleton (mile marker 50) and Harnedsville (mile marker 59).

 Please note that this section of the GAP is completely closed to all travelers.
 The project area is extremely dangerous; there is no deck system on these bridges, each of which traverse the Casselman River, and they are completely impassable.
 Additionally, there is a steady stream of construction vehicles and heavy equipment running on this section of the trail.
 There is no posted detour; please enjoy other sections of the GAP.